naparuba/henskan/README.md

 devices written in Python.
 With this application you can easily:

 *   Load & sort images from directories
-*   Split if need (double page scans), convert to grayscale to save space and improve contrast.
+*   Split (if double page scans), convert into grayscale to save space and improve contrast.
 *   Manga:
   * *  Automatically enhance your image by removing useless white border, so making scan bigger on e-reader.
   * *  Automatically rotate images if needed.